Dassault Systèmes, a leader in virtual experiences, sheds light on its response to 10 global challenges.

-Through a two-year initiative, Dassault Systèmes is shedding light on 10 major challenges humanity is facing, inviting us to discover how innovation plays a key role in addressing them.
+Through a three-year initiative, Dassault Systèmes is shedding light on 10 major challenges humanity is facing, inviting us to discover how innovation plays a key role in addressing them.

 Art in all its forms has a transformative effect on human beings, stimulating a range of emotional responses and creating unexpected new connections.

 With this challenge, Dassault Systèmes has created a unique experience, VIRTUAL HARMONY, combining visual art and virtual worlds to evoke powerful new emotional experiences.

 Water is the source of life.
 It intrigues and fascinates us.
 Yet, this inestimable treasure is being polluted by the way we consume.

 With this challenge, Dassault Systèmes is committing, with the act WATER FOR LIFE, to measuring and optimizing the water footprint of businesses, supporting the growth of sustainability-focused start-ups, and educating future generations about this key resource.

 We walk, we stumble, we learn, and we go further.
 The arc of human progress is drawn not only by the inventions and innovations that we are able to conceive, but also by the lessons that our shared history teaches us.

 Virtual worlds offer us powerful tools to do both: gain a greater understanding of our past, and make the visionary models and real-world changes that will result in a better future for generations to come

 Hippocrates, the father of medicine, dreamed of personalized treatments that would be ideally suited to each patient.
 Two thousand years later, his dream is becoming reality thanks to virtual twins of the human body.